 The hero of the novel, is Bobby, a young Noongar man who befriends the new arrivals.
 Eventually, the two worlds collide and Bobby must decide between his traditional life and the new world presented to him by the European settlers.

-The list about great novels set in Western Australia could go on – what’s your favourite book set in WA?
+The list of great novels set in Western Australia could go on – what’s your favourite book set in WA?
 Comment below and I’ll add it to the list.